05 February 2012

 Founded in 1923, the community of Sleepy Hollow was less than seven years old when the 1930 federal census took place.
 On 10 May 1930, enumerator Roy Sebring came to the neighborhood and made his way through seventeen households, counting a grand total of thirty-six citizens.

 The first stop was the household of David C. Tidwell and his wife Velma.
 Tidwell ran a grocery store along the south side of Carbon Canyon Road where it intersects with Rosemary Lane, and owned a house self-valued at $3,000.
-Tidwell was 39 years old and a of Opelika, Alabama, where he was born in June 1890, while his 36-year old wife was from Texas.
+Tidwell was 39 years old and a native of Opelika, Alabama, where he was born in June 1890, while his 36-year old wife was from Texas.
 Tidwell came to California some time after 1900, presumably with his parents.

 Before coming to Sleepy Hollow, the Tidwells resided in the Rowland Township, in what is today either Rowland Heights or Hacienda Heights, along the Puente and Anaheim Road, which could either by Azusa Avenue, Colima Road or Fullerton Road.
 David was then employed in the oil industry as a well packerm when his voter registration was updated in 1920.
 In 1918, though, he and his wife lived in Los Angeles, near today's Staples Center, where David worked as a conductor for the Los Angeles Railway streetcar line.
 Prior to that, in 1910, the Tidwells were out at the San Jose township near Pomona, where David was a hired man on farms or ranches.